| Prisoners of conscience Andrey Klimov, who was arrested on 11 February 1998 on

 The relevant persecutor's office in Minsk has reportedly

 refused to investigate his allegations of police ill-treatment.
+At least 30 journalists covering the demonstration were

 also deliberately targeted by the Belarusian authorities.